kilowatt-/AirMap/README.md

 ## Future enhancements
 - Allow user to select a custom date range to view detailed flights.
-- Get HTTPS working on Heroku.
-I have no idea why I keep getting a "Mixed Content" error!

 ## Screenshots
 ![screenshot 2](ss2.png)